mapbox/jsxtreme-markdown/packages/babel-plugin-transform-jsxtreme-markdown/README.md

 Transforms a special [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).

-`require` or `import` `'babel-plugin-transform-jsxtreme-markdown/md'`, or whatever you've specified as `packageName` in your Babel options.
+`require` or `import` the (fake) package `'babel-plugin-transform-jsxtreme-markdown/md'`, or whatever you've specified as `packageName` in your Babel options.
-Then use that (fake) module's value as a template literal tag, marking the template literals you'd like to be compiled at run time.
+Then use that (fake) module's export as a template literal tag, marking the template literals you'd like to be compiled at run time.

 ```jsx
 // Input